kouichi310/exp-cpu/README.md

 ## Run the Example

 Use `make run` to compile the example and execute it on the simulator.
 The simulator will load the generated program, run until `HLT`, and display the values stored in memory beginning at address `0x100`.

+The simulator now allows up to 20,000,000 instructions to execute before it reports "Too Many Instructions are Executed".

 Variables are allocated sequentially starting at address `0x100`.
 Arrays occupy contiguous regions beginning at their base address.